-Published On: Wednesday, August 2, 2017|Categories: Education Info, Parents, Summer Strategies, Tenney Subscribers|
+Published On: Wednesday, August 2, 2017|Categories: Summer Strategies, Education Info, Parents, Tenney Subscribers|

 By this point in summer, the novelty of long, warm days in the sun has long since worn off for your teenager.
 If left to their own devices, they’d spend all day playing on a device: scrolling through memes on their phones, visiting social media sites, playing video games, and more.
 You need strategies that will help get your child off of their devices and engaged in something productive.
 Camps are great, but sending your child to a new camp every week is both impractical and expensive.
 These strategies, however, can be used all summer.